masonelmore/esi/docs/MarketApi.md

 > []GetCorporationsCorporationIdOrders200Ok GetCorporationsCorporationIdOrders(ctx, corporationId, optional)
 List open orders from a corporation

-List open market orders placed on behalf of a corporation  --- Alternate route: `/dev/corporations/{corporation_id}/orders/`  Alternate route: `/v3/corporations/{corporation_id}/orders/`  --- This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List open market orders placed on behalf of a corporation  ---  This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader

 ### Required Parameters